Back

 For healthcare providers

-Standards like HIPAA rules help healthcare providers standardize their services, data integrity, improve efficiency of the processes, eliminate fraud, and prevent risks of data breaches.
+Standards like HIPAA rules help healthcare workers standardize their services, data integrity, improve efficiency of the processes, eliminate fraud, and prevent risks of data breaches.
 On top of that, HIPAA develops trust between a doctor and a patient.
 Would you rather go to a clinic with a HIPAA certificate or to a place that has no guarantees your data will be safe?

 For startup owners

 Fines for noncompliance can destroy early-stage startups.
-If you ignore HIPAA regulations, you could be fined anywhere from $100 to $50,000 per violation with a maximum fine of $1.5 million per year.
+If you ignore HIPAA regulations, you could be fined anywhere from $100 to $25,000 per violation with a maximum fine of $1.5 million per year.
 Some violations can even result in jail time.

 If you don’t want to have trouble with the law — and no one does — it is crucial to know about HIPAA requirements.